We Fly High

-"We Fly High" is a song by American hip hop recording artist Jim Jones, released as the lead single from his third studio album, Hustler's P.O.M.E.
+"We Fly High" is a song by American rapper Jim Jones, released as the lead single from his third studio album, Hustler's P.O.M.E.
 (Product of My Environment) (2006).
 The song is Jim Jones' highest-charting single to date, charting at number five on the Billboard Hot 100.
-It was written by Stack Bundles and produced by Zukhan-Bey who produced his previous single, "Baby Girl".
-The intro of the song uses a sample of "Mr. Cool" by Rasputin Stash.
+It was written by Jones and produced by Zukhan Bey who produced his previous single, "Baby Girl".

 Music video

 The music video was directed by Dale Resteghini (a.k.a.
 RAGE) and Jim Jones (a.k.a.
 CAPO).
 Several of Jones' cohorts, namely Cam'ron, Juelz Santana, Max B and Stack Bundles, all make cameo appearances.
 Jones' girlfriend at the time, Chrissy Lampkin, and his manager, Yandy Smith, of VH1's Love & Hip Hop fame also make appearances in the music video.
 Parts of the music video were filmed in front of a green screen.